 Teatown's Nature Center features numerous natural history and live animal exhibits and a nature gift shop.
 Outdoor exhibits include a working maple sugar house and live birds of prey.
 The center offers weekend and after-school educational and outdoor programs for children and families.
 Guided tours of two-acre Wildflower Island with its over 230 native and endangered species of wildflowers are available as well.

 The trails are open 365 days a year from dawn to dusk.
-The Nature Center is open Tuesday through Sunday, 9:00am to 5:00pm.
+The Nature Center is open daily, 9:00am to 5:00pm.

 |Trails Overview:|| |